 Protein: The Growth Macro Most Parents Overlook

-- Muscle and bone tissue both require protein
+- Both muscle and bone tissue require protein to develop

 - Peanut butter sandwiches